Javascript is not enabled.

 Keep in mind

-If you want to use an ambulance when you’re not facing an emergency and ambulance service officials believe that Medicare won’t cover the transportation, they may be required to give you an advance beneficiary notice of noncoverage (ABN).
-This form states that you may be responsible for the entire bill.
+If you want to use an ambulance when you’re not facing an emergency but ambulance service officials believe that Medicare won’t cover the transportation, the service may be required to give you an advance beneficiary notice of noncoverage (ABN) This form states that you may be responsible for the entire bill.

 • You want the service and want the provider to submit a claim to Medicare.
 If Medicare denies the claim, you have a right to appeal.
 You’ll receive information about the denial and instructions for filing an appeal in your Medicare Summary Notice.